-The RSU awards granted to our executive officers, including the Named Executive Officers, on February 15, 2022 were subject to a time-based vesting requirement providing that these awards are to vest as follows: 25% of the units subject to the award vest on the first anniversary of the Vesting Commencement Date, and an additional 1/16th of the units subject to the award vest quarterly thereafter, assuming the continued service of the executive officers on each such vesting date.
-Each unit granted pursuant to the RSU awards represents a contingent right to receive one share of our common stock for each unit vested during the vesting period.
+The RSU awards granted to our executive officers, including the Named Executive Officers, on February 15, 2023 were subject to a time-based vesting requirement providing that these awards are to vest as follows: 25% of the RSUs vest on the first anniversary of the Vesting Commencement Date, and an additional 1/16th of the RSUs vest quarterly thereafter, assuming the continued service of the executive officers on each such vesting date.
+Each RSU represents a contingent right to receive one share of our common stock upon vesting.

-PSU Awards
+2023 PSU Awards